-- We use Eco-Certified grade “A” clear Western Red Canadian Cedar or Basswood.
-All of our Clearlight Sauna® models are available in both Cedar and Basswood.
+- We use Eco-Certified grade “A” clear Canadian Mahogany or Basswood.
+All of our Clearlight Sauna® models are available in both Mahogany and Basswood.
 Our commitment to our customers is to provide the highest quality products.
 Our Eco-Certified woods meet three sustainability standards as part of our green initiative.

 With our limited lifetime warranty for home use, we stand behind our saunas.
 This warranty covers the entire sauna; the wood cabin, heaters, controls, and even the audio system.

 Almost every other infrared sauna is only covered under a 7-year warranty or less.
 If something goes wrong with your sauna in year 8 the manufacturer is not obligated to provide parts for saunas older than 7 years.

 All Clearlight® Infrared Sauna models installed for home use are covered by our Limited Lifetime Warranty.
 Your sauna is warranted to be free from manufacturer defects for as long as you own it.